Monarch Butterflies: Join the Migration!

 "We're expecting a spectacular migration this year!" says O.R.
 "Chip" Taylor, an entomologist at the University of Kansas.
 "The monarch butterflies' departure for Mexico should begin any day now, about the time the next cold front hits South Dakota and Minnesota."

 Any day now millions of monarchs will be on their way from their summer homes in the northern United States and in Canada to their southern nesting sites in the forests of Mexico.
 Millions of people will be watching this migration.
 Many will be "watching" online!
 A number of wonderful Web sites provide students and teachers across the globe with a "butterfly's-eye view" of the annual trek south and with an assortment of activities for getting actively involved!
 Among the activities:

 For more information about these activities, read on.
-Or check out Tracking Monarchs on the Web below.

 "It became apparent that the monarch is a charismatic insect that captures the imagination of students," says Taylor.
 "We can use the magnificent biology of this insect to introduce students to a wide range of scientific concepts."